 Compromise is about accepting influence from your partner.
 Research shows that men tend to struggle with this more than women.
 If you are willing to accept influence, working with each other becomes way easier.

 Arguments can leave emotional wounds even when a couple resolves an issue.
 This is perfectly normal and requires talking about or “processing.”
-Sometimes it’s about how you were fighting, not what you were fighting about Dr. Gottman has a powerful exercise on page 188 in The Seven Principles for Making Marriage Work that will help heal these emotional injuries.
+Sometimes it’s about how you are fighting in relationships, not what you were fighting about.
+Dr. Gottman has a powerful exercise on page 188 in The Seven Principles for Making Marriage Work that will help heal these emotional injuries.

 Mastering these general problem-solving skills will lead you to discover that many of your problems will find their own solutions.
 Once you can overcome the barriers that have prevented clear communication, difficulties are easier to resolve.
 But remember: these solutions work only for problems that can be solved.
 If compromise seems impossible, then the problem you are struggling with is likely perpetual.